giantstonex7/gCodeOptimizer/README.md

 Requires pysqlite2

-Note this code relies on M3/M5 being used to turn the laser on and off.
+Note this code relies on M3/M5 being used to turn the laser on and off and sections of code to be optimzed being tagged ("; Start of path" and "; End of Path" by default).
+Each section is optimized separately so that path orders can be preserved.

 python gCodeOptimizer.py --help